 - Soliciting Endorsements

-- What Are an Advertiser’s Responsibilities for What Others Say in Social Media?
+- What are an Advertiser’s Responsibilities for What Others Say on Social Media?

 - What About Intermediaries?